 Since the congregation moved into its church home in the Belmont/Carlton neighborhood, we’ve looked for ways to be good earth stewards and to focus on community outreach.
 Over the years we have provided space for a range of purposes and welcome the chance to extend our mission in this way.
-If you’d like to talk about the possibilities, please contact Millie Fife at the church office.
+If you’d like to talk about the possibilities, please contact the church office.

 Sojourners worked with the Rivanna Conservation Society and the Center for Watershed Protection on a project to reduce the storm water run-off on our property.
 The project established bioretention (another name for “rain garden”) on our land.
 We’re excited about this collaboration.

 So, today the runoff water from our parking lot and the western side of our roof is flowing into drains, through underground tubing and emptying into two large bio-retention cells.
 During a heavy rainfall, the water is captured in these cells long enough to allow it to “perk” down through a system of gravel and soil that filters pollutants out of the water before it travels on into the water table.

 We worked from a planting plan prepared for us by the Center for Urban Habitats that focused on plants that are native to our area.
 This makes the plantings hardier and helps counteract insect colony collapse.

 In 2014 we were contacted by the Charlottesville Area Tree Stewards about its Notable Trees Project with a request to include one of our trees.
 At our Earth Day worship service April 26, 2015 we welcomed Robin Hanes to talk about this American elm.
 We blessed the tree and posed for a picture taken by Bill Emory. (http://notabletrees.org/; http://www.billemory.com/)

 Our fellowship room is dedicated space for displaying the artwork of many creative congregants as well as those in the community who are open to sharing their work with us for a month or two.